“There is nothing so useless as doing efficiently that which should not be done at all.” — Peter Drucker

 But is that enough?

-- How to implement cascading goals at your company; and
+- How to implement cascading goals at your company;

 - A smarter way to build alignment, engagement, and transparency.